trojerz/Trans2k/README.md

 ## Trans2k Dataset
 Trans2k dataset contains 2,039 challenging sequences and 104,343 frames in total.
 We provide the ground truth in two standard forms, the widely accepted target enclosing axis-aligned bounding-box and the segmentation mask.

+The dataset is available for download [here](https://alanl@data.vicos.si/alanl/trans2k.zip).
+This is a compressed version of the dataset, which size is approximately 7.5 GB and uses a jpeg compression.
+The uncompressed version (approx. 125 GB), which could be used to exactly reproduce the results from the paper is available on request only.
+If you would like to get the uncompressed dataset, please contact alan.lukezic@fri.uni-lj.si.
+Note that the visual difference between frames from both versions is minor.

 ### Trained models with setting files
 Trained models with Trans2k are available [here](https://drive.google.com/drive/folders/1EjXEqPa2WuQtixvFkTG9_kzAhVdTp2xC?usp=sharing).
 Original TOTB dataset can be found [here](https://hengfan2010.github.io/projects/TOTB/) and dataset, appropriate for Stark and Pytracking can be found [here](https://drive.google.com/drive/folders/1vkrWedoy5_VoRXUmmZwrAu7rv5tImrhl?usp=sharing).
 You can find additional files that can help you setting the environment for training/evaluating different trackers in the `Trans2k` folder.